rithika270305/Numpy-Learnings/README.md

 2.Combination of speed,efficiency and ease of use.
 3.Foundation for many libraries like pandas, seaborn, matplotlib, sci-kit learn.
 4.Various built-in functions of linear algebra, statistics, fourier.

+<B>Numpy broadcasting<B>
+-> The term broadcasting describes how numpy treats different array's shapes during arithematic operations.
+-> The smaller array is broadcasted over larger array so that they have compatible shapes.